andreyka26-git/andreyka26-git.github.io/_posts/2025-10-15-url-shortener-bitly-system-design-with-microsoft-engineer.md

 ## **Introduction**

-URL shortener is one of the most classic and simplest system design problems, yet there are so many incorrect solutions on the internet that I can’t stay silent any longer.
-I’m a Software Engineer at Microsoft, working on high-load distributed systems that handle millions of requests per second - so today, we’re going to build a URL shortener together, properly.
+URL shortener is one of the most classic and simplest system design problems, yet there are so many incorrect solutions on the internet that I can’t stay silent any longer so today, we’re going to build a URL shortener together, properly.

 PoC source code: [andreyka26-distributed-systems](https://github.com/andreyka26-git/andreyka26-distributed-systems/tree/main/UrlShortener)